 Accessibility and Ease of Use

-So far we have been discussing right hands vs left hands trackball mouse , and Thumb vs finger trackball mouse.
+So far, we have discussed right hands vs. left hands trackball mouse and Thumb vs. finger trackball mouse.
 What if we don’t have the luxury of those?
-What if we need an option that doesn’t require “dexterity” at all?
+What if we need an option that doesn’t require “dexterity”?

 That is where trackballs come in.
-With a trackball, you are not expected to grasp or hold anything to move the cursor like a traditional mouse.
-The ball just needs to be rolled somehow.
-Buttons just need to be clicked.
+You are not expected to grasp or hold anything to move the cursor like a traditional mouse with a trackball.
+The ball needs to be rolled somehow.
+Buttons need to be clicked.
 With many “finger-operated” top-mount trackballs, the buttons are large and oriented in a convenient manner.
-The designs can accommodate a wider range of use-cases.
+The designs can accommodate a broader range of use-cases.
 While “thumb” or “finger-operated” is the more common terminology, perhaps a more accurate and appropriate description would be “Top-attached” and “side-attached” trackball.

 Which Style is Better?